Asia's resilient fuel demand vindicates OPEC policy...for now

 The boom shows up in traded oil markets.
 In Singapore, Asia’s main fuel trading hub, a record number of gasoline cargoes are being traded.

-Margins for gasoline reached a record $17.64 a barrel above Brent crude in May.
+Margins for gasoline reached a record $17.64 a barrel above Brent crude in May GL92-SIN-CRK.
 Refiners have benefited from the fall in crude prices between June 2014 and January 2015.

 Traders warned though of the risk of a price correction as fuel demand could drop if higher crude prices erode refinery margins.